-Ymchwiliad i Wneud y Gorau o Ddigwyddiadau Chwaraeon yng Nghymru: Casglu Tystiolaeth-Tenovus Inquiry into Making the Most of Sporting Events in Wales: Evidence Gathering-Tenovus

-Sandy Mewies: We have with us from Tenovus Alison Upton, who is the business development manager, and Richard Nicholls, who is the director of fundraising.
+Ymchwiliad i Wneud y Gorau o Ddigwyddiadau Chwaraeon yng Nghymru: Casglu Tystiolaeth-Tenovus Inquiry into Making the Most of Sporting Events in Wales: Evidence Gathering-Tenovus development manager, and Richard Nicholls, who is the director of fundraising.
 Welcome to you both and thank you very much for the paper that you submitted.
 I am going to ask one of you to make a brief introduction and then I will call on Members to ask their questions.